devfel/forage-trucks-backend/README.md

 - [ToDo] Save in localhost users name.

 ## Vehicle
-- [Done] Route to create a new Vehicle
+- [Done] Route to create a new Vehicle.

 ## ----------- NOT INCLIDED -----------